Aeonss/WebtoonReader/README.md

 <li>To load the next chapter, press "d" or the right arrow key</li>
 </ol>

-WebtoonReader will bookmark where you left off on each Manga after each session.
+WebtoonReader will load the chapter you were previous on after relaunch.